 (e)(i) The operator is under the influence of one or more drugs which are not controlled dangerous substances and which are legally obtainable with or without a prescription.

-As Louisiana’s law reads, a person can be convicted for a DWI drugs crime when they are in control of nearly any type of vehicle and were under the influence of either an illegal drug or a medication available OTC or by prescription.
-The state will present its case against you by providing the police officer’s report and drug test of your blood or urine showing that you used a drug that was legal or illegal and that your driving was impaired by that substance.
+As Louisiana’s law reads, a person can be convicted for a DWI drugs crime when they are in control of nearly any type of vehicle and were under the influence of either an illegal drug (marijuana, cocaine, methamphetamine, heroin, other narcotics, etc) or a medication available OTC or by prescription.
+The State will by provide the police officer’s report and drug test of your blood or urine as evidence that you used a drug that was legal or illegal and that your driving was impaired by that substance.

-When you face DWI charges but were under the influence of any of these medications, your attorney will fight for your rights by presenting one of two affirmative defenses for DUID cases.
+When you face DWI charges for driving under the influence of prescription drugs or over-the-counter medications, your attorney will fight for your rights by presenting one of two affirmative defenses for DUID cases.

 He will show that:

-- You had no warning from your doctor or the manufacturer that the medication could not be combined with an alcoholic beverage.
+- Or, you had no warning from your doctor or the manufacturer that the medication could not be combined with an alcoholic beverage.

-Punishments for Drug-Related DWI Convictions in LouisianaThe punishment for driving while under the influence of drugs convictions in Louisiana are severe.
-If you’ve had more than two convictions, your third and subsequent arrest will be treated as felony DWI crimes.
+Punishments for Drug-Related DWI Convictions in LouisianaThe punishments for driving while under the influence of drug convictions in Louisiana are severe.
+If you’ve had more than two convictions, your third and subsequent arrest will be treated as a felony DWI crime.
 Below is a chart showing just a few of the penalties for drug-related DWI convictions.

 |Punishment||1st Offense||2nd Offense||3rd Offense (Felony)||4th Offense|